Global Voices Scholarship

 The program includes:

 A dedicated Delegation Manager is responsible for coordinating and planning all meetings and providing feedback and guidance to delegates during the preparation stages.
-They will also join the delegates in Canberra and in Paris.

 Who can apply?

 - Currently enrolled in an approved degree at the University of Melbourne's Faculty of Business and Economics (undergraduate and postgraduate students are eligible);

 - An Australian citizen or permanent resident aged between 18-30;

 - Able to attend the entire Canberra Pre-Departure Briefings (12 - 14 September) and the dates of the Annual Meetings; and